ChrisLap7/CustomAssetsTest/README.md

 - `UCustomItemAsset`: Sample asset type for items
 - `UCustomCharacterAsset`: Asset type for character data
 - `FCustomAssetEditorModule`: Editor module for the Custom Asset Manager

-## Recent Changes

-- Fixed build issues with the editor module
-- Improved module registration and initialization
-- Added menu entry in the Window menu for the Custom Asset Manager
-- Optimized build process with a new cleanup script (`CleanAndRegenerateProject.bat`)
-- Updated documentation with detailed instructions for level-specific asset loading
-- Enhanced asset data table integration and management

 ## License